Enielen/files-and-folders/book/part3/part3.md

 Nikola offers further insights into his established folder structure on his website.
 If you are interested in learning more, you can visit: http://nikola.me/folder_structure.html

-<b>Processing questions:</b>
+<b>Check your understanding:</b>

-Based on the visual outline of Nikola's folder structure, make predictions about where you would find different types of files.
+Based on the visual outline of Nikola's folder structure, take a quiz about where you would find different types of files.

 <div class="responsive-iframe">
   <iframe src="https://tudelft.h5p.com/content/1292367152750218497/embed" aria-label="Nikola_processing_questions"  allowfullscreen="allowfullscreen" allow="autoplay *; geolocation *; microphone *; camera *; midi *; encrypted-media *"></iframe>